RajaGiddi/Hand-Estimation/README.md

 ## Day 2: Building a test motor housing model
 Tbh, I didn't do much today.
 I tried, but I got lazy lol.
 I did make a quick housing model for 5 servos.
 I plan on implementing the code for the servos tommorow and print the model to test it but we shall see.
 Not as productive as I hoped.

+## Day 3: Building the code for motors
+I looked around to see if I can find a template code to work with, turns out a lot of people have been doing it (to which I wasn't surprised) and I was watching this link : https://www.youtube.com/watch?v=7KV5489rL3c to learn more.
+I already have a 3D model I built with Joseph Rajasekaran so I will use that model and probably include wrist mobility as well to expand on the template provided.
+Additionally I might also add other features such as force sensation and haptic sensation but that's for a later time.
+The basic logic for the code is to have a "$" tag that acts as an identifier for the string.
+So once the "$" is detected, the code will begin to run.
+- 0 = close
+- 1 = open